Blendify/blender-manual/trunk/blender_docs/manual/advanced/app_templates.rst

    Must be ``501x230`` or ``1002x460`` (used for HiDPI monitors).
 ``__init__.py``
-   A Python script which mush contain ``register`` and ``unregister`` functions.
+   A Python script which must contain ``register`` and ``unregister`` functions.

 .. note::

    Bundled blend files ``startup.blend`` and ``userpref.blend`` are considered *Factory Settings* and are never overwritten.

-   The user may save their own startup/preferences while using this template which will override them.
+   The user may save his own startup/preferences while using this template which will override them.

    The original template settings can be loaded using: *Load Template Factory Settings* from the file menu in much the same way *Load Factory Settings* works.